-MERIDEN--Doctors are warning of the dangers of improperly cleaning your grill as we head into backyard BBQ season.
+MERIDEN -- Doctors are warning of the dangers of improperly cleaning your grill as we head into backyard BBQ season.

-Two weeks ago, doctors at MidState Medical Center in Meriden performed emergency surgery on a 52-year-old Cheryl Harrison, a Wallingford woman who got a metal bristle stuck in her lower intestine.
+In May of 2015, doctors at MidState Medical Center in Meriden performed emergency surgery on a 52-year-old Cheryl Harrison, a Wallingford woman who got a metal bristle stuck in her lower intestine.

 "It must have been positioned in that burger just perfect.
 I ingested it and swallowed it," said Harrison.